ggear/cloudera-framework/README.md

 As above, this code is known to not work out of the box on Windows hosts, only Linux and MacOS are supported.
 If developing on Windows it is recommended to run a Linux VM and develop from within it.

-In addition, it is known that running the code from remote storage (eg NFS) will not only perform poorly, but will likely result in IO race conditions during testing, so it is recommended that only direct attached storage (be it physical or para-virtualized) by used.

 ## Install

 This project can be compiled, packaged and installed to a local repository, skipping tests, as per: